OPUM-LABS/ADUser-Amuser/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/OPUM-LABS/ADUser-Amuser/blob/main/.screenshots/ADUser-Amuser_b%26w.png)

 This program allows you to perform actions on multiple AD User objects at the same time easily and efficiently without having to know any PowerShell command.
+"Amuser" stands for the fact that the processing of repetitive tasks with ADUsers can also be fun.

 <p align="right">(<a href="#top">back to top</a>)</p>